| I went searching for LED type lamps that would provide adequate

 why I'm doing this - I want that solution, so I'm going to solve this

-For a whole pile of LED based low voltage bulbs currently on the
+problem by answering the following: For a whole pile of LED based low voltage bulbs currently on the

 market, how bright are they when compared with standard incandescent /